 A 27 yo female patient was bitten by an insect in Taiwan in Feb 2019.
 There were multiple insect lesions.
-Was first treated with steroid injection and other medications (???) and the lesions appeared less ‘angry,’ however within 2 weeks of stopping the medicines, the lesion began looking more serious again.
+Was first treated with steroid injection and other medications (??) and the lesions appeared less ‘angry,’ however within 2 weeks of stopping the medicines, the lesions began looking more serious again.

 She went to GP, who referred to A&E, then to the National Skin Centre.
 By then then lesions had spread to both her legs.
 Patient started on prednisolone 25mg qd around the 18th of March, and continued using it for a month, tapering off toward the end.
 By the time she was at the 10mg qd dose, the skin lesions started surfacing again, but disappeared with used of topical steroids.
 However, the lesion began appearing again on the left leg.

 These targetoid lesions most closely resemble erythema multiforme (EM), although we do not see the three rings that are typical.
 The location is also not typical as EM lesions are most commonly found on acral regions of face, hands and feet.